Quick links on this page:

 The most well known recording Airbus did was a B-side of Portishead’s Sourtimes, entitled the ‘Airbus Reconstruction’.
 We went to Gordano school with Geoff Barrow.
 He’d been signed to Go Beat and recorded Dummy.
 It hadn’t been released and, at that time, no one had heard of Portishead.
 He gave us a cassette (oh dear, showing my age) with a click-track and Beth’s vocal on it.
 We spent a day in State of Art recording studio in Easton, Bristol, recording the music (to the click-track as it had to marry up with Beth’s vocal - she overdubbed the howling on the end section after the music was recorded).

 Ghosts was recorded by the band in a basement recording studio in Bristol on ancient (and often unreliable) analogue equipment.
 No computers, no wav files - this was all done on a 1 inch Souncraft tape machine and a 2 inch Studer which gave the recordings a warmth and depth of which I'm proud.
-If you would like a copy of Ghosts please contact me.
+You can find Ghosts on Amazon.
+I will update this information when the remastered version of the album is released.

 The building on the CD cover is the Grosvenor Hotel which is located in the heart of Bristol, near Temple Meads train station.